-Once we started getting to where we were making number sentences that we’d already done just the numbers were reversed, I began writing them beside one another so that he could easily see the commutative property of addition (even though we don’t call it that yet!).
+Once we started making number sentences that we’d already done with just the numbers reversed, I wrote them beside one another.
+Doing so helps him easily see the commutative property of addition (even though we don’t call it that yet!).

-We continued moving and recording our number sentences until all the goldfish had been moved into the bottom “part” and none were left in the top “part”.
-We had officially found all the numbers that add up to make 10 and his favorite part: eat the goldfish!
-Ha!
+He moved all the goldfish one by one into the bottom “part” until none were left in the top.
+Once he found all the numbers that make 10, it was time for his favorite part: eat the goldfish! 🙂

 Next, I taught him a little song I made up to the tune of “Frere Jaques” to help him remember the numbers that make 10.

-Since he understands that the order of the addends can be changed and it will still equal 10, I made the song to include the number pairs that make 10, instead of including individual number sentences in the song.
+I made the song to include the number pairs that make 10.
+He understands that the order of the addends can be reversed and it still equals 10.
 He knows that “8 and 2” can be 8+2 or 2+8.
-We’ve been singing it everyday and it’s really helped him to learn these math facts very quickly!
+We sing it everyday and he’s learning these math facts very quickly!

-You can download these FREE making 10 activities by clicking on the picture below.
-The file contains the song and two versions of the game.
+The file contains the whole and parts mat, making ten song and two versions of the game.

 Are your students working on math facts right now?
 I’d love to hear any ideas you might share for how you teach your students to make 10!